 1. The Answer to Life, the Universe and Everything

-This is a really one of the coolest Google Search Easter Eggs, especially for those who read The Hitchhiker’s Guide to the Galaxy by Douglas Adams.
+This is really one of the coolest Google Search Easter Eggs, especially for those who read The Hitchhiker’s Guide to the Galaxy by Douglas Adams.
 In his book he wrote that “the answer to the ultimate question of life, the universe and everything is 42.”
 A lot of fans tried to decipher what was the secret meaning of the number, but Douglas Adams himself said: “The answer to this is very simple.
 It was a joke.
 It had to be a number, an ordinary, smallish number, and I chose that one.
 Binary representations, base 13, Tibetan monks are all complete nonsense.
-I sat on my desk, stared in to the garden and thought 42 will do.
+I sat on my desk, stared into the garden and thought 42 will do.
 I typed it out.
 End of story.”
 Even though the author said the number was made up, millions of Hitchhiker’s fans still think of multiple secret motivations.

 2. Baker’s Dozen

 If you go to the search bar and look for “baker’s dozen”, you will see the number 13 on the calculator.
 A baker’s dozen, a long dozen or a devil’s dozen is 13 and this comes from the practice of medieval English bakers giving an extra loaf when selling a dozen.
 This represented an insurance against the items being lower than the statutory weight, or of lower than usual quality, which could cause the baker to be fined.
 The thirteen loaves where never called by the number and were described as a “baker’s dozen” because of the “unlucky 13”.